Information overload: Social media

 Social media are applications and websites with an online community where users create and share content with each other, and it adds to the problem of information overload because so many people have access to it.
 It presents many different views and outlooks on subject matters so that one may have difficulty taking it all in and drawing a clear conclusion.
 Information overload may not be the core reason for people's anxieties about the amount of information they receive in their daily lives.
 Instead, information overload can be considered situational.
 Social media users tend to feel less overloaded by information when using their personal profiles, rather than when their work institutions expect individuals to gather a mass of information.
 Most people see information through social media in their lives as an aid to help manage their day-to-day activities and not an overload.
 Depending on what social media platform is being used, it may be easier or harder to stay up to date on posts from people.
 Facebook users who post and read more than others tend to be able to keep up.
 On the other hand, Twitter users who post and read a lot of tweets still feel like it is too much information (or none of it is interesting enough).
 Another problem with social media is that many people create a living by creating content for either their own or someone else's platform, which can create for creators to publish an overload of content.

 Effects of information overload

 In the context of searching for information, researchers have identified two forms of information overload: outcome overload where there are too many sources of information and textual overload where the individual sources are too long.
 This form of information overload may cause searchers to be less systematic.
+When the amount of input exceeds an individual's processing capacity, it can reduce the quality of the final decision and outcome.
 Disillusionment when a search is more challenging than expected may result in an individual being less able to search effectively.
 Information overload when searching can result in a satisficing strategy.